Innocence and the Death Penalty

 Daniel Grady was in the Safeway parking lot at the time of the homicide.
 Grady saw Bobby Lambert walk out of the store and be approached by a tall, slim black man.
 The two then engaged in a shoving match, and the black man appeared to be attempting to remove a wallet from the white man’s pocket.
 During the altercation, the black man pulled out a gun and fired.
 The victim fell against Grady’s car hood and the gunman fled.
 Grady described the perpetrator as young, wearing a white sports coat, and carrying a small caliber pistol.

 Wilma Amos saw both Bobby Lambert and the perpetrator inside Safeway just minutes before the murder.
 According to Amos, Lambert was shopping and appeared to have been followed by a young black man in a white sports coat and black pants.
 Amos made her purchases and exited the store.
 When she reached her vehicle, she heard a commotion followed by the sound of a gunshot.
-She looked toward the front of the store to see the same black man that she saw inside the store run toward her with his hands in his pockets.
+She looked toward the front of the store and saw the same black man that she had seen inside the store run toward her with his hands in his pockets.
 She then went to check on the victim, whom she had also seen inside the grocery store.
 Amos described the gunman as a black man in his twenties, with short dark hair, clean-shaven, wearing black slacks and a white coat.

-The state’s key witness, Bernadine Skillern, who was sitting in her car in the Safeway parking lot the night of the murder, described the perpetrator as a black male, between 18-20 years old, between 5’10” and 6 feet tall, with a slim build, a slim, clean-shaven face and a close-cut afro.
+The state’s key witness, Bernadine Skillern, who was sitting in her car in the Safeway parking lot the night of the murder, described the perpetrator as a black male, between 18 and 20 years old, between 5’10” and 6’ tall, with a slim build, a slim, clean-shaven face and a close-cut afro.
 He was wearing a white jacket and black slacks, and was carrying a black gun with a long barrel.
-She told the police that she saw a man put a pistol to Lambert’s head.
+She told the police that she saw the man put a pistol to Lambert’s head.
 When she blew her horn, the gunman turned to look at her.
 She heard a pop; Lambert dropped his bag of groceries, and the other man fled.
 She followed the suspect in her car until her screaming children made her stop.
 Skillern said that she got a good look at the killer for about a minute and a half through the windshield of her car, which was 20 to 30 feet away from the murder.

-Two other witnesses, Malcolm and Lorna Stephens, who were in their car in the Safeway parking lot, came forward after the trial in 1993.
+Other witnesses were questioned regarding the shooting, though they were unable to identify the killer and their statements were never presented at trial.
+Two additional witnesses, Malcolm and Lorna Stephens, who were in their car in the Safeway parking lot, came forward in 1993, long after the trial.
 In their affidavit, Malcolm Stephens stated that the height of the perpetrator was about 5’5”.
-Lorna Stephens believed the offender to be shorter than her husband who was 5’7”.
-Gary Graham was 5’10”.
+Lorna Stephens believed the offender to be shorter than her husband who was 5’7”, much shorter than Gary Graham who stood at 5’10”.
+To highlight the impact that the new witnesses could have had on the determination of Graham’s guilt, Graham’s postconviction attorneys presented signed affidavits from three jurors who said they would have voted not-guilty had they known about the other eyewitnesses at the time of the trial.

 Circumstantial Evidence

 Graham also attacked the circumstantial evidence against him.
 To support his claim that the state lacked physical evidence that tied him to the killing of Lambert, Graham pointed to the Houston Police Department’s own ballistics report.
 Lambert was killed by a .22 caliber bullet.
 Though Graham owned a .22 caliber pistol, the Houston Police Department’s firearms expert had concluded in 1981 that it was not the gun used in the killing.
-The jury in the original trial was not given this information.
+The jury was not given this information.

 Graham contended that he had no motive to kill Bobby Lambert, whereas other suspects investigated by the Houston Police Department did.
 A Houston Police Department report indicated that Lambert had been facing federal drug charges in Oklahoma at the time of the murder and was carrying three shotguns and a number of false identification cards in his van.
 The report described three other suspects in the Lambert murder who were not investigated further following Graham’s arrest.
 It also indicated that there was no evidence except Skillern’s identification connecting Graham to the crime, the Safeway, or its neighborhood.

-Graham claimed these facts seriously called his guilt into question.
+Graham claimed that these facts seriously called his guilt into question.
 In a supplemental petition, he claimed that because he was actually innocent, his execution would be unconstitutional, citing the Supreme Court case of Herrera v.
 Collins.

 The State challenged Graham’s claims of actual innocence and maintained that the alibi witnesses were not credible.
 Graham’s criminal activity around the time of the homicide was presented as evidence that Graham’s behavior the night of the homicide was consistent with his activities during that week.